-- Open to exhibitors of all grades enrolled in the Sheep project. Α - Members may exhibit 6 or fewer animals. В. - C. No animals can be shown unless they are docked. - In the breeding classes, registered Columbias, Corriedale, D. Rambouillets and Targhees show with two inches of wool or less.
+- A. Open to exhibitors of all grades enrolled in the Sheep project. - B. Members may exhibit 6 or fewer animals. - C. No animals can be shown unless they are docked. - D. In the breeding classes, registered Columbias, Corriedale, Rambouillets and Targhees show with two inches of wool or less.
 All other breeds must have been completely shorn between two months and two weeks of show date. - E. No animal over 6 months of age with horns can be exhibited unless it is standard for that specific breed.
 Sheep with full natural horns may not be entered unless full natural horns are a standard for a specific breed.
-The eligibility of animals with scurs will be left to the discretion of the fair veterinarian. - F. If a donation is obtained for a trophy / award, there will be a Supreme Champion breeding lamb selected after all the breed classes are judged. - G. Project members may also exhibit in Department J-10, Class - E, Pet less Pet/Animal Project.
+The eligibility of animals with scurs will be left to the discretion of the professionally hired fair veterinarian. - F. If a donation is obtained for a trophy / award, there will be a Supreme Champion breeding lamb selected after all the breed classes are judged. - G. Project members may also exhibit in Department J-10, Class E, Pet less Pet/Animal Project.

-Base Dates.
-Breeding Class: Dube Ducos Diccumg Clubb.
+Base Dates, Breeding Class:

-Duse Dutes, Directing Cluss.
 Spring Lamb Born on or after February 16 of exhibit year.
 Fall Lamb Born prior to January 1 st of the exhibit year.
-Winter Lamb Born on or after January 1st to February 15th of exhibit year Mature Ewe Born before January 1 of year preceding exhibit year.
-Yearling Ewe Born outside the date of birth limitations stated - above.
+Winter Lamb Born on/after January 1st to February 15th of exhibit year Mature Ewe Born before January 1 of year preceding exhibit year.
+Yearling Ewe Born outside the date of birth limitations stated above.

 Blue \$5.00 Red 4.00

 White 3.00 Pink 2.00

-Grand Cham pions Ribbons
+Grand Chan npions Ribbons

-- Spring Ewe Lamb 1.
+- 1. Spring Ewe Lamb

-- 2. Fall Ewe Lamb
+- 2. Winter Ewe Lamb

-- 3. Winter Lamb
+- 3. Fall Ewe Lamb

-- 4. Mature Ewe
+- 4. Yearling Ewe

-- 5. Yearling Ewe
+- 5. Mature Ewe